l4rm4nd/DehashedDumper/README.md

 ## ✨ Requirements

 DehashedDumper talks with the official Dehashed API, which requires authentication.
 Therefore, you must have a valid subscription and enough API tokens on Dehashed.
+You can retrieve your API key from your [Dehashed profile](https://dehashed.com/profile).
+Use your email address for the API authentication.

+Your authentication credentials are passed via the CLI parameters `--email` and `--api-token`.

 ## 🎓 Usage